-If you think you know a better way of solving a problem, phrase the issue as a question:
+- If you think you know a better way of solving a problem, phrase the issue as a question.
+E.g. “Would using

-Issues don’t all have to be negative: if you spot something particularly clever or elegant say so!
-It’s nice to get occasional compliments as well as suggestion for improvement.
+- Issues don’t all have to be negative: if you spot something clever or elegant leave a compliment!

 When receiving reviews try to remember that the reviewer has your best interests at heart.
 They want to help you become a better developer, so assume they have good intent.
 You are not your code.